dospolov/Redvike-Next-Recruitment-Task/README.md

 # NOTES TO REVIEWER

 1. I'm totally cool with Tanstack Query, but I don't see any usecases here, since I'm using React Server Components.
+There are no client-side mutations needed and no state updates, so I've decided not to use it and rely on Next.js server requests and caching.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).